kuzzleio/kuzzle/doc/2/api/controllers/security/search-users-by-credentials/index.md

 <SinceBadge version="auto-version"/>

 Given a credentials related search query, returns matched users' kuid.
-Since credentials depend on the authentification strategy, so do the search query.
+Since credentials depend on the authentication strategy, so do the search query.

 ::: info
 If you are using a custom strategy plugin, you must first implement the optional search method in order to use this action.